johnalison/WorkingPhilosophy/BookNotes/QED.md

 - So leave out gravity and radioactivity (more generally nuclear physics) what have we go left?
     Gasoline burning, foam and bubbles, the hardness of salt or copper, the stiffness of steel. all of biology and chemistry

-- The book explain what physicists are doing when they are predicting how Nature behaves, not the tricks to do in efficiently.
+- The book explains what physicists are doing when they are predicting how Nature behaves, now the tricks to do in efficiently.
   This is how we skip 7 years of education.

 - The color of light can be split in to polarization.